clemcer/loggifly/README.md

 #### Exclude Keywords

 You can also exclude certain keywords from being monitored.
 This can be done globally (in `settings`), per container or per keyword/regex.
-This is useful when you want to ignore certain log lines that contain keywords but are not relevant.<br>
+This is useful when you want to irrelevant log lines that contain keywords.<br>

 <details><summary><em>Click to expand:</em><strong> Exclude Keywords: </strong></summary>